Can Your Period Cause Your Milk Supply To Drop?

 How does your period affect your milk supply?

-A lot of us have heard the stories of breastfeeding moms suddenly experiencing a drip in their one their period returns, and for many, it's true.
+A lot of us have heard the stories of breastfeeding moms suddenly experiencing a dip in their supply once their period returns, and for many, it's true.
 For exclusively breastfeeding moms, your period won't always return immediately on a routine cycle after baby is born.

 Though these timeframes are relatively different for each person, no matter when your period does make an appearance after child birth, you'll want to be aware of the impact it can have to your breastmilk supply.